 Explore our list of the UK’s best fast-growing shrubs and plants – perfect for filling garden space in a hurry

-Whether you want to improve your garden’s privacy or fill space in flowerbeds quickly while waiting for slow-growing plants to establish themselves, we think you’ll find our list of fast-growing shrubs insightful.
+Whether you want to improve your garden’s privacy or fill space in flowerbeds quickly while waiting for slow-growing plants to establish themselves, we think you’ll find my list of fast-growing shrubs insightful.

-Update 2020: We’ve expanded this topic further by revealing the very best plants for garden privacy, this updated list includes shrubs and hedges that grow tall and dense, not just quickly.
+Update 2023: I’ve expanded this topic further by revealing the very best plants for garden privacy, this updated list includes shrubs and hedges that grow tall and dense, not just quickly.

 Pro Tip: Use RootGrow

 Once you’ve chosen a plant from our list of fast-growing shrubs, be sure to dip the root ball in mycorrhizal fungi such as RootGrow.